-By Halil Magnus Karaveli (vol. 1, no 11 of the Turkey Analyst)
+By Svante E. Cornell (vol. 2, no. 12 of the Turkey Analyst)

-By M.K.
-Kaya and Svante E. Cornell (vol. 1, no. 10 of the Turkey Analyst)
+By Halil M. Karaveli (vol. 2, no. 12 of the Turkey Analyst)

 The Turkey Analyst is a publication of the Central Asia-Caucasus Institute & Silk Road Studies Joint Center, designed to bring authoritative analysis and news on the rapidly developing domestic and foreign policy issues in Turkey.
 It includes topical analysis, as well as a summary of the Turkish media debate.